silver-machine/crowbar/README.md

 ## Overview

-Crowbar is a stack-based interpreted language inspired by FORTH and Python.
-Originally, it was meant to be for ASCII game programming (the `clearscr` keyword is a remnant of that), but over time it has become a sort of general purpose/toy language.
-Keep in mind
+Crowbar (named after [Crowbar](https://en.wikipedia.org/wiki/Crowbar_(American_band)))is a stack-based interpreted language inspired by FORTH and Python.
+Originally, it was meant to be for ASCII roguelike games (the `clearscr` keyword is a remnant of that), but over time it has become a sort of general purpose/toy language. <br>

+***Keep in mind that it is still a work in progress, and that I have much to add and much to fix!***

 ## Example Code